abhishekcghosh/experiment-video-scrub/README.md

 connection, this turns out to be the fastest mechanism to bootstrap the scrubbing experience.

-On a production environment that fits such use-cases, this is perhaps the best way to go about it for now with much complexity on the client.
+On a production environment that fits such use-cases, this is perhaps the best way to go about it for now with much complexity removed from the client.
 As a bonus, this opens up pathways for things like image quality, how many frames would be downloaded and all that which can be more easily negotiated with the server based on information on client-side capabilities (device computation power, memory, network speed, data-saver modes and so on) as compared to having to download a video and then extract pieces from it.

 Initially, it seemed that downloading an image sprite with a bunch of frames as opposed to individual requests for frames maybe a good idea, but it turned out tricky.
 Based on the actual frame images and things like how many frames, sprites can actually degrade the performance (size of downloads).
 In a world with HTTP/2, distinct images seem to usually fare better.
-We can even prioritise frame download and bootstrap the scrubbing experience faster if you want.
+We can even prioritise frame download and bootstrap the scrubbing experience faster if we want.

 #### #6: video-wasm-ffmpeg-extract